selin-k/bi_report_project/docs/backlog.md

-# Development Backlog Document for Solar Panel Performance BI Dashboard
+# Development Backlog Document for Solar Panel Performance Monitoring BI Dashboard

 ## PythonPackageName

-solar_panel_dashboard
+solar_panel_monitoring

 ## DependenciesandTools

-- ['pandas', 'For data manipulation during the curation and transformation stages.']
+- ['pandas', 'For data loading and manipulation tasks such as data ingestion, curation, and transformation.']
-- ['pyarrow', 'For efficient serialization of data frames to parquet format.']
-- ['powerbi-api', 'To programmatically push data to Power BI for visualization.']
-- ['azure-identity', 'To authenticate and manage credentials securely.']
+- ['pyarrow', 'To support parquet file format operations during data curation.']
-- ['azure-storage-blob', 'To interact with Azure Blob Storage for data ingestion and storage.']
+- ['azure-storage-blob', 'To interact with Azure Blob Storage for storing raw, curated, and conformed data.']
-- ['azure-synapse-spark', 'To perform data transformation and analytics within Azure Synapse Analytics.']
+- ['azure-identity', 'To authenticate with Azure services.']
-- ['azure-data-factory', 'To orchestrate the data pipeline and manage microservices execution.']
+- ['azure-datafactory', 'To orchestrate the data pipeline workflows.']
-- ['PyYAML', 'To parse YAML configuration files.']
+- ['plotly', 'To create interactive visualizations for the dashboard.']
+- ['dash', 'To build the interactive web-based dashboard.']
+- ['pytest', 'For writing and running tests to ensure code quality.']

 ## RequiredPythonPackages

-azure-storage-blob==12.9.0
-azure-synapse-spark==0.1.0
-azure-data-factory==0.1.0
 pandas==1.3.4
 pyarrow==5.0.0
-powerbi-api==1.0.0
-azure-identity==1.6.1
-PyYAML==5.4.1
+azure-storage-blob==12.9.0
+azure-identity==1.7.0
+azure-datafactory==0.0.1
+plotly==5.5.0
+dash==2.0.0
+pytest==6.2.5

 ## TaskList

+- ['setup/environment_setup.py', 'Sets up the development environment, including the installation of required Python packages and configuration of Azure services.']
-- ['data_ingestion/ingest_data.py', "Implements the data ingestion logic.
-It should be able to read CSV files from the local file system or Azure Data Lake Store, depending on the configuration.
-The ingested data will be stored in a 'raw' data folder within Azure Data Lake Store, partitioned by ingestion date."]
+- ['data_ingestion/ingest_data.py', "Implements the DataIngestion class to ingest data from CSV files and store it in the 'raw' data store in Azure Data Lake."]
-- ['data_curation/curate_data.py', "Responsible for loading raw data, performing data cleaning such as deduplication and null value imputation, and mapping source data to the target schema.
-The curated data will be stored as parquet files in a 'curated' folder in Azure Data Lake Store."]
+- ['data_curation/curate_data.py', "Implements the DataCuration class to clean, deduplicate, and normalize raw data, and store it as a parquet table in the 'curated' folder within Azure Data Lake."]
-- ['data_transformation/transform_data.py', "Handles the transformation of curated data into a format suitable for BI analytics, calculating KPIs and metrics as per business logic aligned with IEC61970 standards.
-The transformed data will be stored in a 'conformed' folder within Azure Data Lake Store."]
+- ['data_transformation/transform_data.py', "Implements the DataTransformation class to calculate KPIs and metrics, and store the results in the 'conformed' data store."]
-- ['data_visualization/visualize_data.py', 'Utilizes the conformed data to generate visualizations using Power BI or Tableau.
-It will create interactive dashboards displaying energy production trends, performance comparisons, and predictive analytics for solar panel failures.']
+- ['data_visualization/visualize_data.py', 'Implements the DataVisualization class to create interactive charts and graphs using Plotly and Dash for the BI Dashboard.']
-- ['orchestration/orchestrate_pipeline.py', 'Manages the orchestration of the data pipeline using Azure Data Factory.
-It will schedule the pipeline to run daily and include error handling and logging mechanisms.']
+- ['orchestration/orchestrate_pipeline.py', 'Implements the Orchestration class to manage the execution sequence of the microservices using Azure Data Factory.']
-- ['config/config.yaml', 'Contains the configuration settings for the data sources to be ingested.
-This file will be used by the data_ingestion microservice to pull the data source information.']
-- ['data_ingestion/config_loader.py', 'Implements the logic to load and parse the config.yaml file.
-This will provide the data_ingestion microservice with the necessary configurations for data sources.']
+- ['tests/test_data_ingestion.py', 'Contains unit tests for the data ingestion process.']
+- ['tests/test_data_curation.py', 'Contains unit tests for the data curation process.']
+- ['tests/test_data_transformation.py', 'Contains unit tests for the data transformation process.']
+- ['tests/test_data_visualization.py', 'Contains unit tests for the data visualization process.']

 ## FullAPISpec

 openapi: 3.0.0
 info:
-  title: "Solar Panel Performance Data Services"
+  title: "Solar Panel Performance Monitoring API"
   version: "1.0.0"
 paths:
   /ingest:
     post:
-      summary: "Ingest solar sensor data from CSV files into the raw data folder."
+      summary: "Ingest data from CSV data source"
       requestBody:
         required: true
         content: